List of tallest buildings in Syracuse, New York

-This list ranks skyscrapers in the U.S. city of Syracuse, New York, by height.
+This list ranks buildings in the U.S. city of Syracuse, New York, by height.

 Since its construction in 1927, the State Tower Building has been the tallest building in Syracuse.

-There has not been a new tall building complete in the city since the 1970s and several projects for tall buildings cancelled before completion.
+Bricks on the facade of the State Tower Building gradually get lighter towards the top of the Art Deco building; this was intended to make the building seem higher than it actually is.
+The building is listed on the National Register of Historic Places as a contributing property in the Hanover Square Historic District.
+It was renovated in 2003 and 2016.

+St. Paul's Episcopal Cathedral, one of the top 10, was constructed in the 1800s.

+Eight tall buildings were constructed in the 1970s, and apparently demand for office space has not required new buildings since.

 Cancelled buildings

+Proposed construction of the "Primex Building" never got past foundation work being done, in a project planned to be completed in 1964.
+It was to have a revolving restaurant, and, at 25 stories, would have been the tallest building in New York State outside of New York City.

 On October 24, 2002, the groundbreaking for a 430 ft, 47-story Destiny USA Hotel to be named the Grand Destiny Hotel was held.
 On that date a steel beam was driven into the Carousel Center parking lot.
 Over the next three weeks, over 40 more pilings were driven, but by December 2 construction had stopped.
 In July 2008 construction had restarted, and by August three stories of steel framework had been erected.

 OnCenter Convention Center Marriott Hotel was a planned 12- or 16-floor building, 58.28 m] in 2004 and eventually cancelled.

 In 2001 Clinton Square North Tower was a planned 16-floor, 74.49 m complex built alongside Chase Tower and eventually cancelled.